ssugar/OldBlog/Fabric/UsingArcGISInFabric.md

 %pip install arcgis
 ```

-Doing the above will result in a number of errors when installing various dependencies and if you then try to test your installation of the ArcGIS module, you'll see the module didn't install
+Doing the above will result in a number of errors when installing various dependencies and if you then try to test your installation of the ArcGIS module, you'll see the module didn't install resulting in a ModuleNotFoundError: No module named 'arcgis' error when importing.

 ```python
 import arcgis